Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 Pinned to a specific evaluation benchmark.
 Longest lifespan.
 Dies only when the eval is retired.
 Example: a skill tuned to pass a compliance audit — survives model upgrades.

-OpenAI launched Skills as a first-class primitive, defining three archetypes: process skills (workflows), tool-based skills (wrapping external APIs), and convention skills (coding standards).
-The critical operational insight from their harness engineering guide: skill descriptions are routing metadata, not documentation.
-A good description tells the system when to invoke, not how — negative examples ("NOT for GraphQL") reduce misfires by 20%.[5]
+Skills as a first-class primitive.
+Three archetypes: process (workflows), tool-based (API wrappers), convention (coding standards).
+The critical insight: skill descriptions are routing metadata, not documentation.
+Tell the system when to invoke, not how.
+Negative examples ("NOT for GraphQL") reduce misfires by 20%.[5]

 Skills evolved into Plugins — the installable distribution unit.
-A curated plugins directory emerged, transforming skills from project-local artifacts into a portable ecosystem.
-The SKILL.md → Plugin packaging mirrors the module → npm package evolution in JavaScript.
+SKILL.md → Plugin mirrors module → npm package.

 Sources: openai.com · developers.openai.com

-A GAN-inspired Generator+Evaluator multi-agent loop with sprint contracts.
-The key skill-management finding: "context anxiety" (Sonnet 4.5) vs. full compaction (Opus 4.6) — different models handle skill-loaded contexts differently, and harness complexity is a bet on what models can't do.
-Skill eviction follows the same sigmoid as context eviction: evict early, not late.
+Generator+Evaluator loop with sprint contracts.
+Key finding: "context anxiety" (Sonnet 4.5) vs. full compaction (Opus 4.6) — different models handle skill-loaded contexts differently.
+Skill eviction follows the same sigmoid as context eviction: early, not late.

-Eight trends identified, three directly skill-relevant: single agents → coordinated teams, long-running agents (days/weeks), and human oversight scaling through AI review.
-Production validation: 5× engineering productivity at Rakuten, 13K AI solutions deployed at TELUS.
-Skills are the mechanism that makes these numbers possible.[9]
+Three of eight trends directly amplify skills: single agents → teams, long-running agents (days/weeks), oversight via AI review.
+Production: 5× productivity at Rakuten, 13K solutions at TELUS.[9]

-A single gemini-api-dev skill jumped task accuracy from 6.8% to ~100% on Gemini SDK usage tasks.
-The most dramatic skill-impact demonstration published by any lab.
-The caveat: skills require strong reasoning models to interpret — weaker models showed diminishing returns from the same skill.[10]
+A single gemini-api-dev skill: 6.8% → ~100% accuracy on Gemini SDK tasks.
+The most dramatic skill-impact number in the literature.
+Caveat: weaker models get diminishing returns from the same skill.[10]

 Production-deployed at Meta.
-A 3-component skill architecture with a Hibernate-and-Wake pattern: the agent sleeps between tasks, waking with accumulated skill knowledge intact.
-Results: 2× model accuracy, 5× engineering productivity.
-This is the strongest production validation of skill-based agents published by any lab — not a benchmark result, but a production deployment serving real engineers.[12]
+Hibernate-and-Wake: the agent sleeps between tasks but wakes with skills intact.
+2× accuracy, 5× productivity.
+Not a benchmark — a production deployment serving real engineers.[12]

 Self-evolving kernel optimization.
-A RAG knowledge base that grows with each session.
-Monte Carlo Tree Search + evolutionary search over skill combinations.
-60% throughput improvement on NVIDIA GPUs, 25% on MTIA.
-The skills here aren't code templates — they're optimization strategies that the agent discovers and refines autonomously.[13]
+MCTS + evolutionary search over skill combinations.
+60% throughput on NVIDIA GPUs, 25% on MTIA.
+Not code templates — optimization strategies discovered autonomously.[13]

-Microsoft Research's key insight: procedural (skill) memory should be the primary unit of reuse, not factual or episodic memory.
-Facts and skills stored in a knowledge graph, retrieved at the right moment.
-PlugMem beats task-specific memory designs by using a unified graph where skills are first-class nodes with edges to the facts they depend on and the contexts they apply to.[15]
+MSR's key insight: procedural memory should be the primary reuse unit, not episodic or factual.
+PlugMem stores skills in a knowledge graph as first-class nodes — connected to the facts they need and the contexts they fit.[15]

 Skills as first-class SDK primitives via SkillsProvider.
 YAML declarative agents with A2A + MCP integration.
 The framework makes skills a native platform concept, not a library feature — every agent built on MAF has skill support by default.

-"Open Skills" as a named platform layer.
-Self-evolving Claws (NVIDIA's term for agent skills) that write their own code to learn capabilities.
-OpenShell provides out-of-process policy enforcement for safe skill evolution — the key architectural innovation.
-Skills execute in a sandbox, and a separate watcher process monitors state evolution without being in the same process as the agent.
-If a skill mutation violates policy, the watcher kills it before it can affect the host.
+"Open Skills" as a platform layer.
+Self-evolving Claws that write their own code.
+OpenShell provides out-of-process policy enforcement — skills execute sandboxed, a separate watcher kills policy violations before they affect the host.

 The model-as-skill paradigm.
-Hybrid Mamba-Transformer MoE with configurable thinking budget.
-The model itself exposes different skill levels depending on the inference budget allocated — a thinking budget of 1K tokens activates basic skills, while 32K unlocks deep reasoning.
-RL training across 10+ environments ensures skills transfer.
+Configurable thinking budget: 1K tokens → basic skills, 32K → deep reasoning.
+RL across 10+ environments ensures transfer.

 Six eras, each building on the last.
 Diagrams on the left, story on the right.